Manaiakalani Secondary Connects

 If you are interested in learning how these professionals are positioning themselves ahead of the curve and would like to find out more about how Learn, Create, Share pedagogy can influence student engagement and learning outcomes, join us at future Secondary Connects.

-Turbocharge learning learning for high school students with Create
+Turbocharge learning for high school students by developing Create opportunities

 In term two, the Manaiakalani programme focuses on how Create activities can engage students with their learning which leads to a deepening of their understanding and knowledge.